Alexn555/moviecrab/README.md

     Movies.tsx - main Movies component

 ## How to run
- First install using yarn setup
+ First install using yarn
+   cmd -> yarn

  To run:
   yarn start